instantwifi/appernetic-hugo-project/content/_index.md

 </ul>

 <h2>Where can GoWi.Fi be used?</h2>
 <p>GoWi.Fi signs is perfect to use in restaurants, bars, coffee shops and <a href="https://www.gowi.fi/who-is-using-gowifi/" target="_blank">hotels</a> that take their customer satisfaction seriously with offering guests free WiFi.
-Guests only have to swipe their Android phones on the sign and then the device can access Internet.</p>
+Guests only have to swipe their Android phones on the sign and then the device can <em>access WiFi</em>.</p>
 <p><button
 class="btn btn-primary btn-lg uppercase page-scroll snipcart-add-item" data-item-id="gowifisign"